 Why This Class

-As you know, one of the most effective methods for communicating profound ideas is storytelling.
-Wherever they go in life, you want your student to become a skilled and confident storyteller—and this course helps by introducing them to the inner workings of great stories.
+As you know, one of the most powerful methods for sharing an idea is storytelling.
+Wherever your student goes in life, you want them to become a skilled and confident storyteller—and this course helps by introducing them to the inner workings of great stories.

 How do the stories I read teach and change me?